How Chinese Consumers Research and Decide — and What This Means for Overseas Brands

 This is not a technical problem a developer can solve.
 It is a structural requirement that has not changed since Baidu's platform launched.
 For overseas brands without a Chinese subsidiary, the options are:

-3. Ignore Baidu and hope your target audience finds you elsewhere
+Option 3: Ignore Baidu and hope your target audience finds you elsewhere — increasingly difficult

 BPP manages Baidu advertising accounts for overseas brands using our Chinese entity credentials.
 We handle campaign setup, keyword strategy, creative development, bidding optimization, and performance reporting — in English.
 Your brand appears on Baidu, your content reaches Chinese consumers, and your leads flow to your sales team.
 You do not need a China office, a Chinese bank account, or a Chinese-speaking staff member.